machinalis/mypy-data/numpy-mypy/README.rst

   my_array = numpy.array([1.0, 2.0, 3.0])  # type: numpy.array[float]

-and all other methods signatures were written trying to mantain as much type information as possible.
+Most methods signatures were written trying to maintain as much type information as possible.

-There are some mypy `issues <https://github.com/python/mypy/issues/1907>`_ that prevent us from writing smarted type signatures.
-Once those are resolved, we'll be able to expose more type information to mypy which, will make it easier to keep track of the type of scalars stored in the arrays.
+There are some mypy `issues <https://github.com/python/mypy/issues/1907>`_ that prevent us from writing smarter type signatures.
+Once those are resolved, we'll be able to expose more type information to mypy which, will make it easier to keep track of the type of scalars stored in the arrays and have stricter checking.
+For the time being, we designed this to prefer "when in doubt, allow it" rather than "when in doubt, forbid it", so some invalid operations may pass uncaught.

 Feedback
 --------